 Caring for your bridge

 If you take good care of your bridge, it should generally last for about 10 years, or perhaps longer.
 Like natural teeth, bridges need to be brushed and flossed every day.
 Your dentist will show you how to use a floss threader to floss under and around the artificial tooth (or teeth) in the middle of the bridge.
+After flossing, roll it up in a tiny ball and put it in the garbage.
+Never flush floss down the toilet.
 Regular dental visits and professional cleanings are also important.
 If you have an implant bridge, your dentist will show you how to properly care for them.